 You disagreeing with God’s written word, the Bible, is about like that captain expecting that lighthouse to move for him.
 In the end, either in this life or in eternity, that’s not an argument that you are going to win.
 God’s word has stood, is standing right now, and will continue to stand.
 Therefore, you disagreeing with it won’t change it, you getting mad at it won’t alter it, and you resisting it will only hurt you.

 Jeremiah 5:14 is a very interesting verse.
 It reads:

 Therefore thus says the Lord God of hosts: “Because you speak this word, behold, I will make My words in your mouth fire, and this people wood, and it shall devour them.”
+(N.K.J.V.)

-Frankly, I wish that I could change this about America, but I can’t.
-I’m just one person.
-All I can do is remain true to God’s word and take my personal stand with it.
-Just as Jeremiah stood in stark contrast to the typical citizens of Judah, I can stand in such contrast to the typical citizens of my country.
-And the great news is that as I do this God’s word will become a source of blessing, not condemnation, to me.
-I will experience that word as a source of illumination, warmth, and purification.
-And isn’t that better than being dried out wood awaiting the fire of God’s judgment.
+Perhaps you are like me in that you wish that you could change this about America.
+Obviously, we can’t because we aren’t the ones who get to set national policy, but what we can do is remain true to God’s word as individuals and take our stand with it in our own lives.
+Just as Jeremiah stood in stark contrast to the national trend of Judah, you and I can stand in such contrast to the national trend of America.
+And the great news is that, as we do this, God’s word will become a source of blessing rather than condemnation to us as we get to experience that word as a source of illumination, warmth, and purification.
+That, of course, is infinitely better than merely living our lives as dried out wood that is awaiting the fire of God’s judgment.